Hands down, one of the most frequent requests we get at the Rio Theatre is for the enduringly popular 1988 Japanese sci-fi anime AKIRA.

 Tickets $10 advance HERE | $12 at the door

-*All ages OK in balcony!
-Must be 19+ w/ID for bar service.
+*Minors OK in balcony!
+Must be 19+ w/ID for bar service and main floor seating.

 **Groupons and passes OK!
 Please redeem at the door.